vpenso/scripts/docs/linux/nix.md

   - `builder` - program to run for the build
   - `args` - program argument list
   - `env` - build environment
-* Package name equals the derivation name minus the version
+* Only contents referenced in the derivation available during build
+ - No implicit dependencies possible
+ - All dependencies made explicit
+ - All dependencies codified in the output hash
+ - Nothing is machine dependent (good for binary caching)

 Build a derivation with `nix-build`: